ncatlab/nlab-content/pages/8/9/5/0/10598/content.md

 ## References

+A standard reference is

-* {#May96} [[Peter May]], section I.3 of _Equivariant homotopy and cohomology theory_ CBMS Regional Conference Series in Mathematics, vol. 91, Published for the Conference Board of the Mathematical Sciences, Washington, DC, 1996.
+* {#May96} [[Peter May]], sections I.3 of _Equivariant homotopy and cohomology theory_ CBMS Regional Conference Series in Mathematics, vol. 91, Published for the Conference Board of the Mathematical Sciences, Washington, DC, 1996.
 With contributions by M. Cole, G. Comezana, S. Costenoble, A. D. Elmenddorf, J. P. C. Greenlees, L. G. Lewis, Jr., R. J. Piacenza, G. Triantafillou, and S. Waner. ([pdf](http://www.math.rochester.edu/u/faculty/doug/otherpapers/alaska1.pdf))

+Section X.2 there discusses the generalization to [[RO(G)-grading]].

+See also

 * Jay Shah, _Equivariant algebraic topology_, [pdf](http://www.math.uchicago.edu/~may/VIGRE/VIGRE2010/REUPapers/Shah.pdf)